-An analysis of daily historical production for the Lower Thukela WTP over the past year (November 2018 to October 2019) is presented in Figure 12.30 and shows that the WTP was being operated within its optimal operating capacity which is 80% of the plants design capacity.
+An analysis of daily historical production for the Lower Thukela WTP over the past year (November 2019 to October 2020) is presented in Figure 12.30 and shows that for 9% of the time the WTP operated above its optimal operating capacity which is 80% of the plants design capacity.
 The plant did not operate above its design capacity.